Monday, November 30, 2015

 Review

-I first saw this film before I went on with the rest of the series of its significant plotting and winning formula with its action, espionage and romance.
-It was a unique rarity that a Bond film like this had a dark and unhappy ending, which I'll never get over because I was so young and unprepared for any sad conclusions.
+I first saw this film as a kid, as it was the first James Bond movie I watched.
+I wasn't allowed to watch the rest of the series before I was mature enough to see any of them that contained its significant plotting and winning formula with its action, espionage and romance.
+However, I saw a bit of The Man with the Golden Gun, which may or may not have introduced me to the character.
+It was a unique rarity that a Bond film like this had a tragic ending, which I'll never get over because I was so young and unprepared for any sad conclusions.
 I have seen this instalment twice because the latest film, Spectre, has now opened in cinemas.
 I watched it to get myself in the mood for the upcoming feature.

 Star rating: (10/10) Best Movie Ever